Meeting-BaaS/video-device-plugin/README.md

 sudo apt-get install v4l2loopback-dkms v4l2loopback-utils
 ```

 **Note**: This plugin automatically installs and uses v4l2loopback v0.15.1 (latest version) from source during the Docker build process.
+The module is compiled for the target kernel version specified via the `KERNEL_VERSION` build argument (default: `6.8.0-85-generic`).
 The older Ubuntu package version (0.6) is replaced to ensure compatibility with dynamic device management features.

+**Kernel Version Configuration**: The Dockerfile uses a parameterized `KERNEL_VERSION` build argument.
+You can specify the kernel version when building:

+- Via build script: Set `KERNEL_VERSION` in your `.env` file
+- Via docker build: Use `--build-arg KERNEL_VERSION=<version>`
+- Default: `6.8.0-85-generic` if not specified

 ### Kubernetes Requirements